JakeSteam/blog-programming/_posts/2021-10-13-fixing-a-misleading-duplicate-class-error-during-kaptdebugkotlin-after-merging.md

     - Merge
 ---

-Recently, I merged a repository’s main branch into an older feature branch, only to get a mysterious `InvocationTargetException` during compilation:
+Recently, I merged a repository's main branch into an older feature branch, only to get a mysterious `InvocationTargetException` during compilation:

 [![](/wp-content/uploads/2021/10/originalerror.png)](/wp-content/uploads/2021/10/originalerror.png)

-Viewing the full error (by clicking “Build: failed”) provided lots more information but… only deepened the mystery!
+Viewing the full error (by clicking "Build: failed") provided lots more information but… only deepened the mystery!
 All of the apparently duplicate classes are temporary Java files (the codebase is 100% Kotlin) and the classes all only have 1 definition.

-There’s also various errors to do with “ANTLR Tool version”, and even some lint warnings about deprecated methods sneaking in.
+There's also various errors to do with "ANTLR Tool version", and even some lint warnings about deprecated methods sneaking in.
 Definitely important, but very unrelated to the duplicate class mystery.
-My first thought was Android Studio’s cache causing issues, but a project clean and cache clear didn’t help.
+My first thought was Android Studio's cache causing issues, but a project clean and cache clear didn't help.
 Hmm!

 [![](/wp-content/uploads/2021/10/3czsRYU.png)](/wp-content/uploads/2021/10/3czsRYU.png)